Ichthys Field, Browse Basin, Timor Sea, Australia

 Processing systems

-The produced gas will be sent to the CPF where condensate, water and other liquids will be separated.
-The processed gas will be then sent from the CPF to the new LNG facility.
+Produced gas will be sent to the CPF where condensate, water and other liquids will be separated.
+Processed gas will be then sent from the CPF to the new LNG facility.

 Pipeline

-An 850km-long pipeline will carry the produced gas from the CPF to the new LNG facility.
-The pipeline will have a diameter of 42in.
+An 889km-long pipeline with a diameter of 42in will carry the produced gas from the CPF to the new LNG facility at Darwin.

-In April 2009, AMEC was awarded the front end engineering design (FEED) contract for the Ichthys field.
-AMEC will carry out the FEED studies for the offshore facilities and an export pipeline.
+In April 2009, AMEC was awarded the front-end engineering design (FEED) contract for the Ichthys field.
+AMEC carried out the FEED studies for the offshore facilities and an export pipeline.

 AMEC subcontracted Aker Solutions to carry out the FEED studies for the CPF and the FPSO.

-In May 2009, John Wood Group's subsidiary JP Kenny won the contract for carrying out FEED studies for the umbilicals, risers and flowlines for the field.
-Another subsidiary of John Wood Group, MSC, will be responsible for designing the dynamic riser system for the field.
+In May 2009, John Wood Group’s subsidiary JP Kenny won the contract for carrying out FEED studies for the field’s umbilicals, risers and flowlines.
+Another subsidiary of John Wood Group, MSC, is responsible for designing the field’s dynamic riser system.

 Atteris provided design services for the shore crossing of the export pipeline.